FSBO vs. Realtor: 25 Key Statistics to Know in 2024

 4. Many FSBO sellers still end up with a real estate agent

-Sometimes FSBO sellers struggle to handle the paperwork and amount of work involved in selling on their own.
+Sometimes FSBO sellers struggle to handle all of the FSBO paperwork and amount of work involved in selling on their own.
 About 10% of all home sellers try to sell on their own but eventually hire a real estate agent.[11]

 FSBO sellers who give up and get an agent list a few reasons for doing so: